EdgarQuinones/Learn-Nmap/README.md

 ---

-## 💡 Project Philosophy
+## Project Philosophy

-This project was built to bridge **manual scanning** and **automated analysis**.
+**Learn-Nmap** bridges the gap between manual scanning and automated analysis.
-Instead of just running Nmap, security teams get **AI-powered recommendations** tailored to each service.
+Rather than only running Nmap, it provides **AI-driven recommendations** tailored to each detected service.

-The goal is to reduce repetitive tasks and help penetration testers focus on what matters: **interpreting results and taking action**.
+The objective is to minimize repetitive tasks and enable penetration testers to focus on interpreting results and taking action.

 ---

-## 🤝 Contributing
+## Contributing

 Contributions, ideas, and bug reports are welcome.
-Please open an issue or submit a PR to help improve **Learn-Nmap**.
+Please open an issue or submit a pull request to help improve **Learn-Nmap**.